jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/addDocument/fields/digitalSignature/listingPage/digitalMassSigningOfEnvelopes.rst

 As soon as you click on it, the modal window opens.

 4. The first two steps are similar with signing of the single document.
-How to do this you can read in the topic :ref:`Digital signature on envelope<Digital signature on envelope>`
+How to do this you can read in the topic :ref:`Electronic signature on envelope<Electronic signature on envelope>`

 5. In the third step you will see a list of envelopes that will be signed.
 You can click on any envelope to watch the content.
 Envelope opens in new window.